Malesone/The-winner-of-the-next-game/README.md

 * Chen, W., Yeo, C. K., Lau, C. T., & Lee, B. S. (2018).
 Leveraging social media news to predict stock index movement using RNN-boost.
 Data & Knowledge Engineering, 118, 14-24. [link](https://www.sciencedirect.com/science/article/pii/S0169023X17305839)
 * Peng, Y., & Jiang, H. (2015).
 Leverage financial news to predict stock price movements using word embeddings and deep neural networks. arXiv preprint arXiv:1506.07220. [link](https://arxiv.org/abs/1506.07220)

+## Exam rules
+Exam dates are just for the registration of the final grade.
+The project discussion will be set by appointment.

+PROCEDURE

+Subscribe to any available date
+Contact Prof. Ferrara as soon as
+The project is finished and ready to be discussed After the date of your subscription
+Setup an appointment and discuss your work

+If you are interested in doing your final master thesis on these topics, the final project may be a preliminary work in view of the thesis.
+In this case, discuss the contents with Prof. Ferrara.

+The final project consists in the preparation of a short study on one of the topics of the course, identifying a precise research question and measurable objectives.
+The project will propose a methodology for solving the research question and provide an experimental verification of the results obtained according to results evaluation metrics.
+The emphasis is not on obtaining high performance but rather on the critical discussion of the results obtained in order to understand the potential effectiveness of the proposed methodology.

+The results must be documented in a short article of not less than 4 pages and no more than 8, composed according to the guidelines provided by the lecturers.
+Students have also to provide access to a GitHub repository containing the code and reproducible experimental results.
+Finally, the project will be discussed by presenting a 10 minute presentation with slides.

 ## Organizzazione repo
 Per poter effettuare il download del dataset con tutti match di una stagione, bisogna lanciare lo script "download_dati.py".